Kia Cadenza Insurance Rates

 | Wyoming | $1,064 | -$128 | -10.7% |

-Using high physical damage deductibles could cut rates by as much as $380 annually, while increasing your policy's liability limits will increase rates.
-Changing from a 50/100 limit to a 250/500 limit will raise rates by up to $417 more per year.
+Opting for high physical damage deductibles could save up to $380 a year, while increasing your policy's liability limits will increase rates.
+Going from a 50/100 limit to a 250/500 limit will raise rates by up to $417 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you are likely paying at least $1,400 to $2,000 extra every year, depending on your age.
-High-risk driver insurance can be from 43% to 131% more than a normal policy.
+If you have a few points on your driving record or tend to cause accidents, you could be paying at least $1,400 to $2,000 extra every year, depending on your age.
+High-risk driver insurance can cost around 43% to 131% more than the average rate.
 View High Risk Driver Rates

-Because rates have so much variability, the best way to figure out your exact price is to compare rates from multiple companies.
-Each insurance company uses a different method to calculate rates, so the rates will be varied from one company to the next.
+Because rates have so much variability, the only way to know your exact price is to compare rates and see how they stack up.
+Every company utilizes a different rate formula, so rate quotes will be varied from one company to the next.

 | Model Year | Comprehensive | Collision | Liability | Total Premium |